sjavokhir/mobile-awesome/README.md

 * [compose-destinations](https://github.com/raamcosta/compose-destinations) - Annotation processing library for type-safe Jetpack Compose navigation with no boilerplate.
 * [ComposeCalendar](https://github.com/boguszpawlowski/ComposeCalendar) - A Jetpack Compose library for handling calendar component rendering.
 * [Compose-Cropper](https://github.com/SmartToolFactory/Compose-Cropper) - 🚀🏞✂️ Image cropper that can crop with static, dynamic crop behavior, can use customizable shapes, vectors, and other png files as mask to crop with various customizations.
-* [android-signaturepad](https://github.com/gcacace/android-signaturepad) - A custom Android View for drawing smooth signatures.
+* [sheets-compose-dialogs](https://github.com/maxkeppeler/sheets-compose-dialogs) - ⭐ Android Compose library that offers dialogs & views for various use cases.

 ## Android samples